-Guidelines and Policies for Potential Paper or Poster Presenters
+Guidelines and Policies for Potential Paper or Poster Presenters/Speakers

-Thank you for your interest in IAIA’s annual conference, to be held 4-7 May 2022 in Vancouver, Canada, together with complementary virtual components.
-This year’s theme is “Confidence in Impact Assessment: Policies, partnerships and public involvement.”
+Thank you for your interest in IAIA’s annual conference, to be held 8-11 May 2023 in Kuching, Malaysia.
+This year’s theme is “Resilience through impact assessment and leadership.”

 To ensure a smooth abstract submission and follow-up process, please note the following information, guidelines, and policies.

 Potential presenters are required to check the bottom of this form confirming that they have read and understand this information before continuing the submission process.